bubsy07/Rossini/README.md

 ## Home page

  Logo name Rossini Italian Restaurant
- Navbar link with 4 links, to Home ,Restaurant, Gallery and Contact Page.
+ Navbar link with 5 links, to Home, Menu, Gallery, Contact and Feedback page.

- Restaurant will have a drop down link to navigate to the full menu and Reviews.
+ The nav bar will utilise an unordered list
+ Responsive - the navbar will use bootstrap to collapse to hamburger item on smaller devices.

  ![building](https://user-images.githubusercontent.com/76811599/107209937-6361e580-69fb-11eb-8f61-d34b779eaa6a.jpg)